 - You'll lose data if you forget to transfer files before deleting D.

-Allocate more free space to C drive by shrinking D
+Allocate free space to C drive in Windows 10/11 from D drive

-If you want to allocated more disk space to C drive without deleting partition, you must run third party software.
+If you want to allocated free space to C drive in Windows 10/11 without deleting partition, third party software is needed.
 Better than Windows Disk Management, NIUBI Partition Editor can make Unallocated space on either left or right side when shrinking a partition.
 It can add Unallocated space to either contiguous and any nonadjacent partition on the same disk.
 To do this, you just need to drag and drop on the disk map.
-To Windows 10/8/7/Vista/XP home computer, there's free edition.
+To Windows 11/10/8/7/Vista/XP home computer users, there's free edition.
 Download

-Steps to allocate more free space to C drive in Windows 10/8/7 with NIUBI:
+How to allocate more space to C drive in Windows 11/10/8/7 with NIUBI:

-Step:1 Right click partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.
+Step:1 Right click the adjacent partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.

 Step:2 Right click partition C and select "Resize/Move Volume" again, drag right border towards right.